These keto peanut butter cookies with almond flour are crunchy cookies perfect for a vegan keto diet because they don’t

 How to make these ketogenic peanut butter cookies?

-These low-carb peanut butter cookies are very easy to make, one of the easiest almond flour keto recipes I have!
+These low-carb peanut butter cookies are straightforward to make, one of the easiest almond flour keto recipes I have!
 All you need are 7 simple ingredients for the most delicious crunchy vanilla peanut butter cookies.

 Coconut oil – I use unrefined coconut oil.
 Feel free to use refined coconut oil if you don’t like coconut flavor.

 Salt – optional, only if your peanut butter is unsalted.

-Sugar-free crystal sweetener – I used erythritol in this recipe, feel free to replace with monk fruit sugar if preferred.
+Sugar-free crystal sweetener – I used erythritol in this recipe.
+Feel free to replace it with monk fruit sugar if preferred.
 Both options are 100% sugar-free and no carbs.
 If you are paleo, coconut sugar will works too – careful the recipe won’t be low carb anymore!

 Xantham gum – optional but recommended to make sure the cookies hold any time!